 Students are subject to the refund and cancellation policy of CPA Ontario for CPA preparatory courses.
 Students wishing to withdraw from a preparatory course may do so by going to My Portal, selecting Manage My Journey and then Actions under the Actions column for the course.
 Finally, click on Withdraw.
 Students wishing to withdraw from a course should read the refund policy in the enrolment guide for the CPA preparatory courses.

-The November 2020 CPA preparatory course assessments will no longer take place in-person at exam writing centres but will be delivered remotely.
+The semester 1-4 2021 CPA preparatory course assessments will no longer take place in-person at exam writing centres but will be delivered remotely.
 Students will write their assessments at home using their own computers on the evaluation dates and times specified below.
 The assessments will be administered through D2L.
 To prepare to write your assessment, ensure that you have:

 - Reliable Internet access